 Product DU = DIGITAL UNIX

-T64 = Tru64 UNIX TC = TruCluster
+T64 = Tru64 UNIX

+TC = TruCluster

 Version V51

+V50A

+V50

+V40G

+V40F

-V50A V50 V40G V40F V40D
+V40D

-BL The release patch base level the customer-specific patch

-is built against.
+BL The release patch base level the customer-specific patch is built against.
 For example, 13.
-This field is used by

-the service provider.
+This field is used by the service provider.

-C Indicates a customer-specific patch.
+С Indicates a customer-specific patch.

-PatchID The numeric identifier used to track patches that are relative to the product version patch kit.
+PatchID The numeric identifier relative to the product used to track patches that are version patch kit.

 Patch identifiers have the following format:

-MajorID Five numeric digits, for example
+MajorID Five numeric digits, for example 00223.

 MinorID Two numeric digits, starting at 0.
 For example, 00.

 UniqueID The 4-8 place unique kitting ID for that patch.
-For

-example, 1875.
+For example, 1875.

 -MfgDate The year, month, and day the kit was built and is in the form of YYYYMMDD.

 .FileType .tar